Valerie Cossette Poses On The Floor In Sexy Sportswear That Shows Off Her Curves

 She held her phone up in front of her face, concealing her beautiful features behind the colorful case.
 However, fans could notice that Valerie poured effort into her makeup as well, as she seemed to be wearing winged eyeliner.
 Her glam look was complete with sculpted eyebrows, which were several shades lighter than her raven tresses.
 She wore her long hair parted in the middle, letting her locks fall freely down her back.

 While Valerie didn’t include a geotag on her post, she appeared to be at home.
-The photo offered a glimpse of a minimalist interior, which including a black wardrobe and a large potted plant.
-A The decor was complete with a white wall and wooden floor tiles, which matched the wide mirror frame.
+The photo offered a glimpse of a minimalist interior, which included a black wardrobe and a large potted plant.
+The decor was complete with a white wall and wooden floor tiles, which matched the wide mirror frame.

-The update was very well received by her fans, who clicked the like button on her selfie more than 44,300 times.
+The update was very well received by her fans, and they clicked the like button on her selfie more than 44,300 times.
 The post also amassed 440 comments overnight, including a few messages from fellow models.

 “Beautiful,” wrote curvy beauty Vicky Aisha, adding a heart emoji.